Laczy76/AAJS/README.md

 <h3>Interactive Algorithm Animations (inalan) javascript library</h3>
 What is this library for?
-Read the wiki: https://github.com/veghl/inalan/wiki. :)
+If you don't know, read the wiki: https://github.com/veghl/inalan/wiki. :)
 <hr>
 <p>
 GitHub for Windows:<br/>